 Top 4 Places to Inter Cremated Remains in Florida

 However, please be sure to be respectful when scattering cremated remains.
-It is important to maintain the dignity of the deceased, as well as any people or place you choose to scatter.
+It is important to maintain the dignity of the deceased and any people or place you choose to scatter.
 Let’s consider a few of the best avenues for interring cremated remains in Florida:

 1. Neptune Memorial Reef